 People who behave abusively come from all backgrounds and walks of life.
-They may be doctors, nurses, social workers, advocates, staff members, volunteers or others in a position of trust.
+They may persons in a position of trust.
 They may also be relatives, friends, neighbours or people who use the same services as the person experiencing abuse.

-4. Designated Safeguarding Officer for safeguarding
+4. Designated Safeguarding Officer for safeguarding adults

-The Poultry Club of Great Britain has an appointed individual who is responsible for dealing with any safeguarding concerns.
+The PCGB has an appointed individual who is responsible for dealing with any Safeguarding Adults concerns.
 In their absence, a deputy will be available for members to consult with.
-The Designated Safeguarding Officer(s) for safeguarding within The Poultry Club of Great Britain is/are:
+The Designated Safeguarding Officer(s) for Safeguarding Adults within The PCGB is/are:

-Designated Safeguarding Officer - Louise Carpenter Email - louise.carpenter@poultryclub.org Mobile Number - 07811 746650
+Designated Safeguarding Officer for Safeguarding Adults - Louise Carpenter Email - louise.carpenter@poultryclub.org Mobile Number - 07811 746650